pawrequest/redscript-intellij/README.md

 - Check lsp logs in tool window, should contain 'redscript server initialized!'
   ('redscript cache file not found at , the extension is configured incorrectly' means you didn't or incorrectly set the game install dir in settings)

-something is wrong - please [create an issue](https://github.com/pawrequest/redscript-intellij/issues)
+if something is still wrong - please [create an issue](https://github.com/pawrequest/redscript-intellij/issues)

-# Known Issues
+## Known Issues
-- syntax highlighting fails on some files, notably Codeware.Global which is > 40k lines, maybe related to `wrap | replace | ...` runtime properties, see issue #10
+- syntax highlighting is patchy on some files, notably Codeware.Global which is > 40k lines, maybe related to `wrap | replace | ...` runtime properties, see [issue #10](https://github.com/pawrequest/redscript-intellij/issues/10)
 - lsp GoToDefinition is patchy, if you find a case where it doesn't work in intelliJ but does in vsCode please open an issue